1983 Cricket World Cup

-The 1983 Cricket World Cup (officially the Prudential Cup '83) was the 3rd edition of the Cricket World Cup tournament.
+The 1983 Cricket World Cup (officially the Prudential Cup '83) was the third edition of the Cricket World Cup tournament.
 It was held from 9 to 25 June 1983 in England and Wales and was won by India.
 Eight countries participated in the event.
 England, India, Pakistan and West Indies qualified for the semi-finals.
 The preliminary matches were played in two groups of four teams each, and each country played the others in its group twice.
 The top two teams in each group qualified for the semi-finals.

 The matches consisted of 60 overs per innings and were played in traditional white clothing and with red balls.
 They were all played during the day.

 Format

-The format of the 1983 World Cup was 1 groups of four teams, each team playing each other twice.
-The top two teams from each group then advanced to the semi finals with the winners further advancing to the finals.
-Every game was of 60 overs with all day matches.
+The eight teams at the tournament were divided into two groups of four, and each team would play the others in their group twice.
+The top two teams from each group then advanced to the semi-finals, which were played as a single-elimination tournament.
+Every game was 60 overs a side, and there were no day/night matches.